mlnotes2718/dbt-practice/DBT_Notes.md

       +schema: star
 ```

-**Using the same profile name, `dbt debug` is successful.**
+**Using the same profile name, `dbt debug` will be successful.**

-### Connecting Existing DBT Project with Multiple Profile
+### Connecting Existing dbt Project with Multiple Profile
-We can also connect a same DBT project to different data warehouse or database.
+We can also connect a same dbt project to different data warehouse or database.
 We can also setup different profile name for different Google project.

 ```yaml
 !profiles.yml